choval/mybkp/README.md

 ;output_folder =

 ; The way to dump the database.
 Options are:
 ; - single - Each table is dumped to a separate file.
-Default.
 ; - full - All tables are dumped to a single file.
+Default.
-;output_mode = single
+;output_mode = full

 ; Compress output using Gzip.
 This runs locally, even if ssh is configured.
 ; Options are: true, false.
 Default is true.